‘Elvis’ to World Premiere at Cannes Film Festival

-“Elvis,” Baz Luhrmann’s biopic of the rock-and-roll legend starring Austin Butler (“Once Upon a Time in Hollywood”) and Tom Hanks, will world premiere at the Cannes Film Festival, Variety has confirmed.
+“Elvis,” Baz Luhrmann’s drama of the rock-and-roll legend starring Austin Butler (“Once Upon a Time in Hollywood”) and Tom Hanks, will world premiere at the Cannes Film Festival, Variety has confirmed.

 The movie currently has June 24 release date, which means it couldn’t open the festival unless Warner Bros.
 Pictures decides to have it bow on May 17 to kick off the milestone 75th edition.
 Cannes introduced a new rules several years ago that require every opening night movie to be released on the same day in French theaters.